 Flour - plain flour, standard grade, or all-purpose flour is used to make these cheese scones.

-Butter (salted) adds flavour and gives a flakey tenderness to the scones.
+Cold Butter (salted) adds flavor and gives a flakey tenderness to the scones.
 As the scones bake, the steam released from the butter raises the scone (in conjunction with the baking powder) and leads to a flakey, soft, and fluffy scone.
+Butter adds flavour, softness, and moisture and sometimes aids in the leavening of baked goods.
+I use New Zealand butter in my recipes, which has approximately 82% butterfat and can be very yellow (similar to European or Irish butter).
+Butter cannot be substituted with butter or margarine spreads, but it can be substituted with baking margarine.

 Milk adds moisture to the scones.
-Whole or lower-fat options can be used.
+Whole milk or lower-fat options can be used.

-Mustard powder, cayenne pepper, and paprika add a nice depth of flavour and a bit of spiciness to the scones.
+Mustard powder, cayenne pepper, and paprika add a nice depth of flavor and a bit of spiciness to the scones.
 These are optional and can be left out to make plain cheese scones.

 Step 2 - Grate the cheeses, keeping aside approximately 40 grams of the cheddar to place on top of the scones before baking.

-Step 3 - Whisk together the flour, baking powder, salt, mustard, cayenne pepper and paprika.
+Step 3 - In a large bowl whisk together the flour, baking powder, salt, mustard, cayenne pepper, and paprika.
 Grate the butter or cut it into small blocks.
-Rub the butter into the flour until it resembles fine breadcrumbs.
-Add the cheeses into the flour, and mix through with your fingers until well distributed.
+Rub the butter into the dry ingredients until it resembles fine breadcrumbs with some small pieces of butter scattered throughout the flour (or work the butter into the flour using a pastry cutter).
+Add the grated cheese into the flour, and mix through with your fingers until well distributed.

 Step 4 - Pour the milk into the flour mixture, using a fork, stir to make a rough dough.

-Step 5 - Lightly flour a dough board or kitchen counter.
-Place the dough in the middle of the floured surface and bring the dough together into a rectangle.
-Using a knife or bench scraper, cut the dough into thirds and fold the outer edges on the middle section.
-Press down using your hands or a rolling pin until the dough is about 3cm thick.
-Repeat the process twice more.
-This laminates the dough.
+Step 5 - Place the cheese scone dough onto a lightly floured surface.
+Press the dough into a rectangle.
+Then using a sharp knife or a bench scraper, cut the dough into thirds and fold the outer edges onto the middle section.
+Press down using your hands or a rolling pin until the dough is about an inch or 3 cm thick.
+Repeat this twice.

 Step 6 - Either using a cookie cutter or knife, cut 6 to 8 large scones.
 If using a round cookie cutter, bring together the left-over dough, by kneading the dough together and forming a disk or square to cut out additional scones.
 Try to work with the dough as little as possible.